United Airlines Flight 93: Cockpit transmissions and recordings

 At 09:28:17, ATC employees at Cleveland and the pilots of aircraft in Flight 93's vicinity picked up on "unintelligible sounds of possible screaming or a struggle".
 A Cleveland air traffic controller replied, "Somebody call Cleveland?" but received no response.
 Thirty-five seconds later, the aircraft made another transmission.
 In both calls, a man was shouting, "Mayday!
 Mayday!
 Get out of here!
 We're all gonna die here!"
-When Melody Homer and Sandy Dahl, both pilots' widows, listened to the tape, Melody identified First Officer LeRoy Homer as the man who was shouting.
+When Melodie Homer and Sandy Dahl, both pilots' widows, listened to the tape, Melodie identified First Officer LeRoy Homer as the man who was shouting.

-The aircraft dropped 685 ft in thirty seconds before the hijackers stabilized it.
 On the morning of September 11, Flight 93 was the only hijacked aircraft to broadcast a distress call.
-It is likely that because the pilots had been made aware of the suicide attacks on the World Trade Center and to be on alert for cockpit intrusion, when they came under attack, they keyed the microphone so the struggle might be overheard by controllers on the ground.
+It is likely that because the pilots had been made aware of the suicide attacks on the World Trade Center and were on alert for cockpit intrusion, when they came under attack, they keyed the microphone so the struggle might be overheard by controllers on the ground.
 Cleveland Center air traffic controller John Werth believed it was not just a call for help but a warning.

 The exact time at which Flight 93 came under the hijackers' control cannot be determined.
-Officials believe that at around 09:28, the hijackers killed Mark Rothenberg, assaulted the cockpit, and moved the remaining passengers and crew to the rear of the plane to minimize any chance that either the crew or the passengers would interfere with the attack.
+Officials believe that at around 09:28, the hijackers killed passenger Mark Rothenberg, assaulted the cockpit, and moved the remaining passengers and crew to the rear of the plane to minimize any chance that either the crew or the passengers would interfere with the attack.
 With many passengers saying in phone calls that they saw only three hijackers, the 9/11 Commission believed Jarrah remained seated until after the cockpit was seized and passengers were moved to the back of the aircraft and then took over the flight controls out of sight of the passengers.
 Then Ziad and Saeed took control of the plane.

 The cockpit voice recorder began recording the final thirty minutes of Flight 93 at 09:31:57.
 At this moment, it recorded Jarrah announcing, "Ladies and gentlemen: here the captain.[sic]
 Please sit down, keep remaining seating.[sic]
 We have a bomb on board.
 So sit."
 The commission believed Jarrah tried to make an announcement to the passengers, but pressed the wrong button, sending the message to Cleveland controllers; Mohamed Atta had made the same error on Flight 11.
 The controller understood the transmission, but responded, "Calling Cleveland center, you're unreadable.
 Say again, slowly."